 ALL women (not only those who get breast implants) have to figure out the types of bras that work best and give us the look we desire.

 Don’t forget that everyone’s body is unique, and different bras do wonders for different breast shapes and sizes.
-Never underestimate the power of a good push-up or a good minimizer! :-)
+Never underestimate the power of a good push-up or a good minimizer on breast implants! :-)